Alonso-del-Arte/chess/doc/GameRules.md

 # The Rules of Chess

-// TODO: Choose official reference for game rules
+I have chosen Chapter 1 of the 7th Edition of the United States Chess Federation's Official Rules of Chess as the official reference for this project.

 In this document I will write the rules of the game of chess as I understand them, as concisely and completely as I can.
 This document should not be regarded as binding.
 If it's found to contradict the official reference, this document should be amended to be in agreement with the official reference.

+However, I won't be too concerned with minor wrinkles in the rules that are sure to require an arbiter in tournament play to resolve.

 There will be occasional mentions of strategy, mostly to explain what the motivation might be for a particular type of move, but the focus here is on what